From South to North: Leveraging Ground-Based LATs for Full-Sky CMB Delensing and Constraints on $r$: Conclusions

 \section{Conclusions}

 In this paper, we present a pipeline designed to improve full-sky constraints on \(r\) through large-scale B-mode delensing for future ground-based and satellite CMB observations.
 As baseline, we consider a scenario (denoted as \texttt{LATS+SAT}), where a ground-based large-aperture telescope in the Southern Hemisphere (\texttt{LATS}) enables the detection of the lensing potential, while a satellite-based small-aperture telescope (SAT) facilitates the detection of large-scale polarization with a significantly low noise level.
 Furthermore, we find that incorporating an additional ground-based LAT in the Northern Hemisphere (denoted as \texttt{LATN+LATS+SAT}) provides two key advantages.
-On the one hand, the overlap between experiments helps reduce noise.
-On the other hand, the expanded sky coverage allows for a larger area where the lensing B-mode template can be constructed, thereby enhancing the effectiveness of B-mode delensing.
+On the one hand, the overlap between experiments helps reduce the noise level.
+On the other hand, the expanded sky coverage increases the area over which the lensing B-mode template can be constructed, thereby enhancing the overall effectiveness of B-mode delensing.
 These two factors together significantly improve the constraints on \(r\), further reducing its uncertainty compared to the \texttt{LATS+SAT} case.
 We also incorporate the external LSS tracers to the delensing procedure as comparison.